-Bollywood actor-producer Arbaaz Khan confesses to betting in IPL matches
+Bollywood actor-producer Arbaaz Khan confesses to betting on IPL matches, says will cooperate with police

-Bollywood actor-producer Arbaaz Khan has accepted his involvement in betting over Indian Premier League (PL) matches during interrogation with the Thane Police Anti-extortion cell.
-Thane Police Commissioner Param Bir Singh told ANI that the interrogation is underway.
-“After it concludes, the DCP will brief on the case,” Singh was quoted by ANI as saying.
+Speaking to the media after his interrogation, Arbaaz Khan said, “I answered all the questions asked by police.
+It’s an ongoing investigation and i will continue to co-operate with the probe.”

+Sarkar movie producer Parag Sanghvi, CEO of Alumbra Entertainment & Lotus Film Company and former MD of media company K. Sera Sera, has also has been called in for questioning.
+Meanwhile, Sonu Jalan’s police custody has been extended till June 6.

-Meanwhile, IPL commissioner Rajeev Shukla said that the Board of Control for Cricket in India (BCCI) has nothing to do with actor/film producer Arbaaz Khan being summoned by Thane Anti-Extortion Cell.
+Earlier in the day, IPL commissioner Rajeev Shukla said that the Board of Control for Cricket in India (BCCI) has nothing to do with actor/film producer Arbaaz Khan being summoned by Thane Anti-Extortion Cell.
 “The matter is with the police, we have nothing to do with it.
 Both BCCI & ICC have anti-corruption units, police can coordinate with them,” Shukla is quoted as saying by ANI.
 ALSO READ: Matter with the police, they can coordinate with BCCI, ICC anti-corruption units, says Rajeev Shukla

 On Friday, Thane Police had summoned Arbaaz Khan to join their investigation in connection with an alleged betting racket during the Indian Premier League (IPL) season that ended last Sunday.
 According to police, the actor’s name allegedly came up during the interrogation of Sonu Jalan alias Sonu Malad, a bookie “with international links”.
 Police claimed to have allegedly found details of financial dealings between Khan and Jalan.